curl/everything-curl/usingcurl-ftp.md

 can often be ignored and things will just work, but similarly they are also important to know at times when things don't run as planned.

+## Ping-pong

+The FTP protocol is a command and response protocol.
+The client sends a command and the server responds.
+If you use curl's `-v` option you'll get to see all the commands and responses during a transfer.

+For an ordinary transfer, there are something like 5 to 8 commands necessary to send and as many responses to wait for and read.
+Perhaps needlessly to say, but if the server is in a remote location there will be a lot of time waiting for the ping pong to go through before the actual file transfer can be set up and get started.
+For small files, the initial commands can very well take longer time than the actual data transfer.

 ## Two connections

 FTP uses two TCP connections!
 The first connection is setup by the client when